atarazana/gramola-operator/part-2-1.md

 catalogsource.operators.coreos.com/atarazana-catalog created
 ```

 Go back to the web console and click on `Operators->OperatorHub`.
-You should see a new category `Other` as in the picture, if you don't see it, be patient and refresh, evetually it will show up.
+You should see a new category `Other` as in the picture, if you don't see it, be patient and refresh, eventually it will show up.

 ![Other Category](./images/olm-other-category.png)